-- Common Name
+- Scientific Name

 Pronunciation: ta-dare-a-dah bra-zill-ee-en-sis

-Mexican free-tailed bats occupy a wide variety of habitats, ranging from desert communities through pinion-juniper woodland and pine-oak forests at elevations from sea level to 9,000 feet or more.
-The largest U.S. populations of free-tailed bats live in the West, with the densest concentrations found in Texas where they form maternity colonies numbering in the millions.
+Mexican Free-tailed Bats occupy a wide variety of habitats ranging from desert landscapes to pinion-juniper woodland and pine-oak forests, at elevations ranging from sea level to 9,000 feet or more.
+The largest U.S. populations of Mexican Free-tailed Bats live in the West, with the densest concentrations found in Texas where they form maternity colonies numbering in the millions.
 They are found throughout Mexico and most of the western and southern U.S.

-Researchers using Doppler weather radar watch emerging bats ascend to altitudes of 1,000-10,000 feet to feed on migrating cotton boll worm moths, army cut-worm moths, and other costly agricultural pests that migrate north from Mexico.
-These migratory moths hopscotch across the country each year, reaching rich agricultural land as far north as the Canadian border.
-The cotton boll-worm moth (a.k.a. corn ear-worm moth) alone, costs American farmers a billion dollars annually.
-Although the ecological and economic impacts of large colonies are most obvious, even small colonies of bats can significantly impact local insect populations.
-Mexican free-tailed bats also consume enormous quantities of insects over woodlands and forests, likely including many additional pests.
+Researchers using Doppler weather radar watch emerging bats ascend to altitudes of 1,000 to 10,000 feet to feed on migrating cotton bollworm moths, army cutworm moths, and other costly agricultural pests that migrate north from Mexico.
+Migratory moths hopscotch across the country each year, reaching rich agricultural land as far north as the Canadian border.
+The cotton bollworm moth (a.k.a. corn earworm moth) costs American farmers a billion dollars annually.
+Although the ecological and economic impacts of large colonies are most obvious, even small colonies of these bats can significantly impact local insect populations.
+Mexican Free-tailed Bats also consume enormous quantities of insects over woodlands and forests.